-Paired with this, was not being loud enough to be heard.
-I was usually so quiet, that when I did finally choose to speak, I was not taken seriously.
-I wondered how much of that was because I was the baby of the family, with a massive age gap between me and my siblings.
-How did spending hours by myself, without siblings to talk to because they had moved away, influence my ability to articulate my perspective?
+Without siblings to talk to because they had moved away, had this influenced my ability to articulate my perspective?
 I examined all these aspects without resentment.
 I just needed to figure out how to ultimately, transform into this person who had the freedom, without fear of judgment, to speak my truth effectively.

-Following my childhood, I spent years listening to people who had to have their say and had to be heard over everyone else.
+During my childhood and beyond, I spent years listening to people who had to have their say and had to be heard over everyone else.
 I was the ‘listener’, for the most part.

-I got tired of coming across occasional individuals who needed to speak and never put thought into what they had to say.
+I gradually got tired of the occasional individuals who needed to speak and never put thought into what they had to communicate.
 The person who never considers the feelings of others.
 The loud, opinionated and domineering individual.